A unique mastering of the most advanced low-power design techniques

 We have been cooperating with GF over the last two years to provide the market with an Adaptive Body Bias (ABB) IP solution.
 The ABB feature allows designers to leverage forward and reverse body bias techniques to dynamically compensate for process, supply voltage, temperature (PVT) variations and aging effects.
 Our ABB IP embeds the body bias voltage regulation, PVT monitors and aging sensors, and a control loop.

-Power partitionning & DVFS enablement
+Power partitioning & DVFS enablement

-The main idea to save power in modern IC design is to wake-up resources only when needed.
+The main way to save power in modern IC design is to wake-up resources only when needed.
 To achieve this, designers have been using different power domains with different operating frequency points through Dynamic Voltage & Frequency Scaling (DVFS).
 The number of power domains and operating points has increased drastically in SoC over time, making modern low-power IC design a very complex task to manage.